ferkofodor-dtu/probeai/reports/README.md

 - **Compute Engine**: I used Compute Engine to train my models in the cloud.
 I used a custom container to train my models.
 - **Cloud Storage**: I used Cloud Storage to store my data and trained models.
 I used a bucket to store my data and a container registry to store my trained models.
 - **Cloud Build**: I used Cloud Build to build my custom container.
 I used a trigger to automatically build the container whenever I pushed code to my repository.
-- **Cloud Run**: I used Cloud Run to deploy my model.
-I used a trigger to automatically deploy the model whenever I pushed code to my repository.

 ### Question 18